The Practitioner’s Guide to Scaling Infrastructure as Code

 Typical measurement metrics for the DevOps role are Deployment Frequency and the Deployment Failure rate.

-Typical measurement metrics for the SRE role are Error Budgets, SLOs (Service Level Objective), SLIs (Service Level Indicator), SLAs (Service Level Agreement).
+Typical measurement metrics for the SRE role are Error Budgets, SLOs (Service Level Objectives), SLIs (Service Level Indicators), and SLAs (Service Level Agreements).

 Incident handling

 DevOps teams work on the incident feedback to mitigate the issue.
-Conductsthe Post-Incident reviews to identify the root cause and document the findings to provide feedback to the core development team.
+Conducts post-incident reviews to identify the root cause and document the findings, providing feedback to the core development team.

 A DevOps team always works towards CI/CD, putting more effort into automated testing rather than manual testing and improving release management by automating it all.

-As for the traditional Software Development Life Cycle, there is always toil on the effort (development, testing, release), which increases the overall cost for the product development and production maintenance.
-Putting DevOps practice in execution can significantly reduce the delivery time, development, and maintenance costs.
+In the traditional Software Development Life Cycle, there is always toil on the effort (development, testing, release), which increases the overall cost of product development and production maintenance.
+Executing DevOps can significantly reduce delivery time, development, and maintenance costs.

-One of the most effective changes a DevOps team brings is to deliver faster with a shorter release cycle.
-The reason why the DevOps team advocates a shorter release cycle is that it is easy to manage and roll back to the stable version in case there are any issues.
+One of the most effective changes a DevOps team makes is to deliver faster with a shorter release cycle.
+The DevOps team advocates a shorter release cycle because it is easy to manage and roll back to the stable version in case there are any issues.

-As opposed to the traditional release cycles, where the focus is on getting everything delivered in one release, which increases the risk of failure in production and is much harder to roll back.
-If DevOps practices are followed strictly, the organization will always have a proper release version system with release versions and minimal manual interventions with the release artifacts.
+Unlike traditional release cycles, which focus on getting everything delivered in one release, DevOps practices are strictly followed.
+This increases the risk of failure in production and makes it much harder to roll back.
+The organization will always have a proper release version system with release versions and minimal manual interventions with the release artifacts.

 Here are the gains of a shorter release cycle: